 We did reveal the Torah, wherein is guidance and light, by which the Prophets who submitted themselves to Allah judged the Jews, and the rabbis and the scholars judged by the preserved (judgments) of Allah’s Book as they were witnesses unto it.
 So fear not mankind, but fear Me.
 And barter not My revelations for a little gain.
 Whoso judged not by that which Allah has revealed are those who conceal.”
 (Al-Ma’ida/The Feast, 5:43-44)

 If we pay close attention, in the 43rd verse it is stated “in which is Allah’s judgment” and in the 44th verse “wherein is guidance and light”.
-According to these verses, there are still some accurate rulings in it even though Torah is altered.
+According to these verses, there are still accurate rulings in it even though there may be some words which do not belong to God in the Torah.
 Similar statements exist in the 46th verse about the Bible, as well.
-However, Quran as a whole is stated to be “a clear light” and “a clear Book” in the following verses: Al-Ma’ida/ The Feast, 5: 15 and An-Nisa/ The Women, 4:174.
+However, the Quran as a whole is stated to be “a clear light” and “a clear Book” in the following verses: Al-Ma’ida/ The Feast, 5: 15 and An-Nisa/ The Women, 4:174.
 These statements are not the same.
-The verses which explain that former holly books are altered clarify this.
+The verses which explain that there is also some wrong information in them make this evident.

-Allah the Almighty asked Jews to follow Torah, however they didn’t comply.
-If they had truly followed Torah, they would have believed in Quran and Prophet Muhammad, too.
+Allah the Almighty asked Jews to follow Torah.
+However, they didn’t comply.
+If they had truly followed the Torah, they would have believed in the Quran and Prophet Muhammad, too.
 Allah the Almighty commands:

 “Say, “Oh People of the Book, you are [standing] on nothing until you uphold the Torah, the Gospel, and what has been revealed to you from your Lord.”
 And that which has been revealed to you (Qur’an) from your Lord will surely aggravate transgression and disbelief in many of them.
 So do not grieve over the people who conceal (their faith).”
 (Al-Ma’ida/The Feast, 5:68)

-Following verses point out that they are not just responsible to believe in Torah but in Quran and in Prophet Muhammad, too.
-Otherwise Allah wouldn’t accept them as rightly guided:
+The following verses point out that they are not just responsible to believe in the Torah but in the Quran and in Prophet Muhammad, too.
+Otherwise, Allah wouldn’t accept them as rightly guided: